andref2015/New-Yorker-Style-Rewriter/README.md

 To use this script, follow these steps:

 SETUP FILES
-1. Open a Google Doc
+1. Open a Google Doc.
 2. Select "Extensions" in the top menu, then choose "Apps Script."
 3. Rename the Apps Script Project to something like "New Yorker Style Rewriter."
 4. From the top left menu, select "Add a File (+)" and choose HTML.